clasqm/barberpole/README.md

 # barberpole v.0.1

 by Michel Clasquin-Johnson

-Displays a barberpole with an explanatory message.
+Displays a barberpole widget with an explanatory message.

 ![barberpole](barberpole.png)